 In this unit, students will learn how to make characters repeat actions using loops.
+They'll use repeat and forever loops to build fun animations, games, and stories.
 By the end of the unit, students will be able to recognize when and how to use loops to make their code simpler and more efficient.

 Objectives / Topics Covered Build sequences that include loops.
 Use "forever loops" to create continuous action.
 Lessons Introduction to Repeat Loops Use repeat loops to run a section of code multiple times and simplify repeated actions.
 Loops: Catching Butterflies Create a butterfly-catching game using loops with "show" and "hide" blocks to repeat actions.
-Forever Loop Dance Party Build a fun animation where characters repeat actions using the "forever" loop.
+Forever Loop Dance Party Build a fun animation where characters repeat actions using the "repeat forever" loop.